michd/step-sequencer/README.md

 ## Changelog

+### v1.1:

+* An actual design (which also no longer uses a table for the pattern)
+    * Track toggle checkbox replaced by orb
+    * Add some icons using an icon font, prettifying buttons
+    * Add [jQuery SelectBox](https://github.com/claviska/jquery-selectBox) plugin for nice looking dropdown in sample selector
+    * Add indicator light for nicer track trigger indication
+* Clear the whole pattern in one go (asks for confirmation first)

 ### v1.0.1:

 * Fix confusing bugs related to time signature/measures changes and adding channels, moved some responsibilities around for better organization allowing this.